johnMcFadyen/vdc/best-practices-vdc.md

 A stateless application can scale easily since any request can be serviced by any of the available pool resources.
 In stateless application there is no data shared between resources.
 A mechanism of load balancing can distribute the load between available resources; when the system in under intensive load, the system can simply add more capacity as needed.
 When that capacity is not longer required, few resources in the pool can be terminated.
 In stateless application is quite easy implement mechanism of elasticity.

+However, many applications require the ability to record user session activity, making some aspects of the application stateful

 			High Level Diagram for Workloads

 ### A Single vDC